rorscharg/rorscharg.github.io/src/pages/blog/2020-03-26-Why-I-Write.md

 Right now my focus is programming, which is also my job, I might burn out if I spend all my time doing the same thing without getting rest.

-##### Risk Mitigation
+#### Risk Mitigation
 A good way to mitigate this risk is to make sure I get sufficient rest time even if I spend time programming outside of work.

-## Reflections on the Strategy
+### Reflections on the Strategy
-I don't know if the premise of the mentioned book applies well to personal growth, but my current methods aren't taking me where I want to, a change of priority is then in order.
+I don't know if the premise of the mentioned book applies well to personal growth, but my current methods aren't taking me where I want to, a change of focus is then in order.

 *To move in one direction, you must forgo all others.
 To choose one goal is to forsake other possible goals.* - Mastery, George Leonard [^3]